bmink/Dominos_House_Plans/README.md

 If the house is exposed to precipitation then I recommend weatherproofing the room.
 My original plan was to add a corrugated panel on top of the roof.
 Ultimately we decided to put the house in a sheltered area underneath an overhang so that became unnecessary for now.

-After basic construction and before painting I caulked all exposed seams to maximize weatherproofing.
+After basic construction and before painting, I caulked all seams between the trim and the main body to maximize weatherproofing.

 The platform held together by 2-1/2 in construction screws.